Miu Hirano

 Miu Hirano (平野 美宇, Hirano Miu) (born 14 April 2000) is a Japanese table tennis player.
-She won Women's World Cup in 2016 as the youngest ever winner.
-She won the women's singles at the 2017 Asian Table Tennis Championships by sweeping away three top Chinese players.
-She competed at the 2020 Summer Olympics, winning a silver medal in women's team event.
+In 2016, she won the Women's World Cup, becoming the youngest winner in the tournament's history and the first non-Chinese woman to win this tournament.
+She also won the women's singles title at the 2017 Asian Table Tennis Championships after defeating three top-ranked Chinese players.
+Hirano competed in the 2020 and 2024 Summer Olympics, earning silver medals in the women's team event at both games.

 Career

-2014
+2014–2015

-In March 2014, she and Mima Ito won their first doubles title at ITTF World Tour German Open.
-They became the youngest ever winners of the doubles competition in the ITTF World Tour.
-She was part of the Japanese team in 2014 Asian Games, but lost to China in the final.
+In March 2014, she and Mima Ito won their first doubles title at the ITTF World Tour German Open.
+They became the youngest ever winners of the doubles competition on the ITTF World Tour.
+She was part of the Japanese team at the 2014 Asian Games, but lost to China in the final.

-In April 2014 she won her second doubles title with Mima Ito at the ITTF World Tour Spanish open.
+In April 2014 she won her second doubles title with Mima Ito at the ITTF World Tour Spanish Open.

 In December 2014, she won the doubles title with Mima Ito at the ITTF World Tour Grand Finals in Bangkok.
-The pair defeated Singapore pair of Feng Tianwei and Yu Mengyu in the semi-finals and Poland pair of Katarzyna Grzybowska and Natalia Partyka in the final.
+The pair defeated the Singapore pair of Feng Tianwei and Yu Mengyu in the semi-finals and Poland pair of Katarzyna Grzybowska and Natalia Partyka in the final.

-2015

 On 5 July 2015, Miu Hirano and Mima Ito won the Women's Doubles title at the ITTF World Tour Korean Open.
 This was their third doubles title since 2014.

 2016

-In April 2016, she won her first women's singles title in ITTF World Tour Polish Open by defeating Yu Mengyu in the Final.
+In April 2016, she won her first women's singles title at the ITTF World Tour Polish Open by defeating Yu Mengyu in the final.

-On 9 October 2016, with the absence of Chinese players, she seized the opportunity to win the Women's World Cup in Philadelphia, USA after defeating Mima Ito in the quarterfinals, Feng Tianwei in the semi-final and Cheng I-ching in the final.
-This marks the youngest women's World Cup Champion and the first non-Chinese player to win the title.
+On 9 October 2016, in the absence of Chinese players, she seized the opportunity to win the Women's World Cup in Philadelphia.
+She defeated Mima Ito in the quarterfinals, Feng Tianwei in the semi-finals, and Cheng I-ching in the final.
+This marked her the youngest Women's World Cup champion and the first non-Chinese player to win the title.